What is Op-Med?

 Can I share something I've already written?

 Yes.
 If you have previously published the submission on a personal blog and want to re-publish here, that's fine.
 Please send it as a Word or Google document and include a link to the original post at the bottom of your submission.
+Remember, however, that you may not submit any material that is subject to the intellectual property interests of a third party.

 Can I be anonymous?